If you do not find an answer to your question below, click here to contact us.

 No money will be distributed at this time.
 NCSP Settlement Class Counsel will continue to pursue the lawsuit against the Non-Settling Defendants.
 At a later time, NCSP Settlement Class Counsel will request that the Court approve a plan of allocation, award attorneys’ fees, permit the reimbursement of certain litigation costs and expenses, and award service awards for the class representatives.
 You will receive further notice and an opportunity to make a claim or object to these requests.
 See Question 20 for more information regarding NCSP Settlement Class Counsel’s attorneys’ fees, costs, and expenses.
 All Settlement funds that remain after payment of the Court ordered attorneys’ fees, expenses, and service awards will be distributed at the conclusion of the lawsuit or as ordered by the Court.

-Unless you exclude yourself, you are staying in the Settlement Class, which means that you cannot sue, continue to sue, or be part of any other lawsuit against OPIS that pertains to the Released Claims (as defined in the Settlement Agreement).
+Unless you exclude yourself, you are staying in the NCSP Atkore Defendants Settlement Class and NCSP Northern Pipe and Vinyltech Defendants Settlement Class, which means that you cannot sue, continue to sue, or be part of any other lawsuit against the Atkore Defendants or the Northern Pipe and Vinyltech Defendants that pertains to the Released Claims (as defined in the Settlement Agreements).
+It also means that all of the Court’s orders will apply to you and legally bind you.
+The Released Claims are detailed in the Settlement Agreements available here.

-If you do nothing, you will remain a member of the NCSP Settlement Class and participate in this Settlement if you submit a valid claim form, if required, when that option is available at a later date.
-You will also have the opportunity to participate in (or exclude yourself from) any future settlements or judgments obtained by NCSP Plaintiffs against other Defendants in the case, and you will also have an opportunity to object to the plan of allocation and requests for attorneys’ fees, reimbursement of expenses, and service awards.
+If you do nothing, you will remain a member of the NCSP Atkore Defendants Settlement Class and NCSP Northern Pipe and Vinyltech Defendants Settlement Class and participate in these Settlements if you submit a valid claim form, if required, when that option is available at a later date.
+You will also have the opportunity to participate in (or exclude yourself from) any future settlements or judgments obtained by NCSPs against other Defendants in the case, and you will also have an opportunity to object to the plan of allocation and requests for attorneys’ fees, reimbursement of expenses, and service awards.

-If you do not want the benefits offered by the Settlement and you do not want to be legally bound by the terms of the Settlement, or if you wish to pursue your own separate lawsuit against OPIS, you must exclude yourself by submitting a written request to the Settlement Administrator (see address below) by April 9, 2025 stating your intent to exclude yourself from the Settlement Class (an “Exclusion Request”).
+If you do not want the benefits offered by one or both of the Settlements and you do not want to be legally bound by the terms of the Settlements, or if you wish to pursue (or continue to pursue) your own separate lawsuit against the Atkore Defendants and/or the Northern Pipe and Vinyltech Defendants, you must exclude yourself by submitting a written request to the Settlement Administrator (see address below) by August 7, 2026 stating your intent to exclude yourself from either or both of the NCSP Atkore Defendants Settlement Class or NCSP Northern Pipe and Vinyltech Defendants Settlement Class (an “Exclusion Request”).
 Your Exclusion Request must include the following:

 If You are an individual:

-- A statement that you wish to be excluded from the Settlement Class;
+A statement that You wish to be excluded from the NCSP Atkore Defendants Settlement Class and/or NCSP Northern Pipe and Vinyltech Defendants Settlement Class;

 If You are a business:

-- A statement that you wish to be excluded from the Settlement Class;
+A statement that You wish to be excluded from the NCSP Atkore Defendants Settlement Class and/or NCSP Northern Pipe and Vinyltech Defendants Settlement Class;

-- A signature from an authorized representative of Your business along with a statement of that person’s position or authority by which he or she has the power to exclude the entity from the Settlement Class; and
+A signature from an authorized representative of Your business along with a statement of that person’s position or authority by which he or she has the power to exclude the entity from the NCSP Atkore Defendants Settlement Class or NCSP Northern Pipe and Vinyltech Defendants Settlement Class; and

-You must mail your Exclusion Request, postmarked no later than April 9, 2025, to:
+You must mail Your Exclusion Request, postmarked no later than August 7, 2026, to:

 In re PVC Antitrust Litigation